C191068/Ali_Khatami_Lottery6/README.md

 Now we know lotterystate is in open state and we  only want checkupkeep to work <br>
 if the lottery state is in open state <br>

+additonally we want people only to enter if the lottery is open  <br>